-Heath facilities including hospitals, surgeries, GP practises, veterinarian clinics, dentists etc. use a variety of electrical equipment.
-The equipment ranges from specialist medical, laboratory and IT equipment to ordinary domestic appliances.
+Heath facilities including hospitals, surgeries, GP practises, veterinarian clinics, and dentists use a variety of electrical equipment, ranging from, specialist medical, laboratory and IT equipment to ordinary domestic appliances.

-Any electrical equipment for the purpose of treating, monitoring or diagnosing a patient's condition is classed as a medical electronic device according to IEC 60601, the global harmonised standard governing the design and approval of medical devices (see 3).
+Any electrical equipment with the purpose of treating, monitoring or diagnosing a patient's condition is classed as a medical electronic device according to IEC 60601, the global harmonised standard governing the design and approval of medical devices.
 The official definition of medical electrical equipment according to IEC 60601 is: